-Joe Fairless: Alright, best ever book you’ve read?
+Joe Fairless: Alright, best ever most recent book that you’ve read?

-Joe Fairless: What’s a mistake you’ve made in business?
+Joe Fairless: What’s a mistake you’ve made on a transaction?

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners get in touch with you or learn more about AlphaFlow?
+Joe Fairless: And how can the Best Ever listeners get in touch with you or learn more about your company?

 Thank you so much for being on the show.
 I hope you have a Best Ever day, and we’ll talk to you soon.